Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 For many of my autoimmune patients, it doesn’t have to be a piece of bread or pasta to cause damage either.
 Foods cross-contaminated with gluten can be like gasoline on a fire for many people with autoimmune conditions.
 If you are suffering, try eliminating gluten for a good 90 days and pay attention to whether your symptoms get any better.

-The reason is that the proteins in these grains are very similar to gluten, and an over-reactive immune system may mistake them for gluten and begin an attack.
+The reason is that the proteins in these grains are very similar to gluten, and an overactive immune system may mistake them for gluten anyway and begin an attack.
 Just as with gluten sensitivities, symptoms do not have to be gastrointestinal in nature.
 A flare-up of any autoimmune symptom can occur with exposure to grains.
+Running immunological blood tests or trying to go grain-free can help detect or rule out this trigger.

 A favorite in the health community, so-called pseudo-grains like quinoa are high in proteins called saponins, and these can be inflammatory and damaging to the gut lining, causing an immune response in the body.
 Soaking and rinsing quinoa can reduce the gut-damaging effect, but for many with serious autoimmune conditions this is not enough and avoiding quinoa altogether is a more effective strategy to quell this inflammation and symptom response.

 It should be no surprise that sugar is on this list, but I’m not just talking about the stereotypical junk food.
-There are many popular “healthy” junk foods that are not good for autoimmune conditions, even if they are labelled as so-called health foods.
+There are many popular “healthy” junk foods that are not good for autoimmune conditions, even if they are labeled as healthy, organic, or natural.

 Terms like “organic turbinado sugar” or “agave nectar” on a food label may sound less insidious than “white sugar,” but to the immune system, it’s all sugar.
-Try using less and eventually phasing out added sugar for better health.
+Try using less sweeteners and added sugars all around for better health.

 Casein, the main protein found in milk and other dairy products, can be a trigger for runaway inflammation in the body for those who are susceptible.
 Ghee/clarified butter and plant-based “dairy” products like almond milk may be preferable and safer for some people because these do not contain casein.
 Some people with autoimmune disorders can also handle fermented dairy, like grass-fed whole yogurt or kefir, so if you love your dairy products, you might try limiting yourself to these first.